What’s Stopping You?

 The Language of Creativity

-At just about every KI-facilitated event, there comes a moment when we have to talk about terminology.
-This is especially important with multi-disciplinary groups.
 Every type of science has a robust language of its own, rife with acronyms and jargon that make for efficient communication amongst peers within the field but can be confusing, misleading or off-putting to people from other disciplines.
+This raises our attention to the fact of how much we rely on language to convey meaning,…

 Networking for Novelty